matt-harvey/vat/README.rst

 This will open the task file in Vim_, at the first line.
 You can then hit "CTRL-O" and start writing a new task at the top of the file.
-Be sure to leave a blank line between it and the next task.
-Note you can add a new task anywhere in the file - order isn't relevant - as long as it's separated from adjacent tasks by a blank line.
+Be sure to leave a single blank line between it and the next task.
+Note you can add a new task anywhere in the file - order isn't relevant - as long as it's separated from adjacent tasks by a single blank line.
 Exit Vim as usual with ``x`` or ``wq`` to save the new task.

 To edit or delete a task::